-- 4.1 Threatened and Endangered Species - Compile a list of T&E species and critical habitats documented as occurring in counties surrounding the Harris Project and the downstream reach of the Tallapoosa River from Harris Dam through Horseshoe Bend. - Additional species of concern may be added at the request of USFWS and/or ADCNR if determined to be appropriate. - Review literature of agreed upon species to gather habitat requirement data and to describe historical range of species (those existing and extirpated). - Identify factors affecting the status of each species. - Use a Geographic Information System (GIS) to map habitat information (land use, tree stand data, aquatic habitat data) to determine possible areas in the geographic scope that T&E species may utilize. - 4.2 Data Analysis - Summarize collected data of areas within the geographic scope that provide habitat requirements for T&E species. - Determine if these areas are potentially impacted by Harris Project operations. - Consult with stakeholders. - Provide GIS overlays to consulting agencies. - If applicable, recommend potential future field sampling.
+4.1 Threatened and Endangered Species

+- Compile a list of T&E species and critical habitats documented as occurring in counties surrounding the Harris Project and the downstream reach of the Tallapoosa River from Harris Dam through Horseshoe Bend. - Additional species of concern may be added at the request of USFWS and/or ADCNR if determined to be appropriate. - Request a list of Alabama state protected species with occurrence records in the study area from Alabama Natural Heritage Program. - Review literature of agreed upon species to gather habitat requirement data and to describe historical range of species (those existing and extirpated). - Identify factors affecting the status of each species. - Use a Geographic Information System (GIS) to map habitat information (land use, tree stand data, aquatic habitat data) to determine possible areas in the geographic scope that T&E species may utilize.

+4.2 Data Analysis

+- Summarize collected data of areas within the geographic scope that provide habitat requirements for T&E species. - Determine if these areas are potentially impacted by Harris Project operations. - Consult with stakeholders. - Provide GIS overlays to consulting agencies. - If applicable, recommend potential future field sampling.
 The specific methods for any future field sampling will be developed in consultation with USFWS.

-As the various components of this study are completed, Alabama Power will share the results with HAT 3 through stakeholder meetings and written documentation.
+As the various components of this study are completed and available for review and comment, Alabama Power will share results with HAT 3 through written documentation and stakeholder meetings, as discussed in Section 2.0 of the PAD.
+Stakeholders will have between 7-30 days to review and comment on documents, depending on the document length and complexity.
+Additional meetings (in-person and via conference call) will be held as necessary to discuss study results and solicit stakeholder input.
 Detailed location data for T&E species will not be provided to the public without prior approval of USFWS.

-The results of the study may serve as the basis for USFWS to determine the need for a Biological Assessment or formal Section 7 consultation.
+Draft and final reports, if applicable to the study, will be filed with FERC as well as provided to the HAT members and posted to the Harris relicensing website for access by the general public.
+The results of the study may serve as the basis for USFWS to determine the need for a Biological Assessment or formal Section 7 consultation

-As part of the ILP, FERC requires licensees to file two status reports: the Initial Study Report and Updated Study Report.
+As part of the Integrated Licensing Process (ILP), FERC requires licensees to file two status reports: the Initial Study Report and Updated Study Report.
 These reports provide a status update on all the FERC-approved relicensing studies.
 Alabama Power will prepare these FERC reports per the requirements of 18 CFR 5.15(c) and (f).